Vanilla Reduced Textures

 This mod is NOT about performance, its purpose is to save VRAM.
 Although it does make them more optimal in that they have been reduced in size with GIMP and then re-mipmapped with DDSOpt as part of the final process, by virtue of the fact that you are running the textures at half vanilla size for any given game Texture Detail setting .. your machine will perform better.

-If you have DawnGuard - Then you will also need one of the DG BSAs, either 256 or 512, ideally to match the version of VRT you have installed ..
+If you have DawnGuard - Then you will also be able to use one of the DG BSAs, either 256 or 512, ideally to match the version of VRT you have installed ..

-If you have Dragonborn - Then you will also need one of the DB BSAs, either 256 or 512, ideally to match the version of VRT you have installed ..
+If you have Dragonborn - Then you will also be able to use one of the DB BSAs, either 256 or 512, ideally to match the version of VRT you have installed ..

 VanillaReducedTextures.esp and bsa ( 256 version )